asds121/hearthstone-core/PROJECT_SUMMARY.md

 ## Conclusion

-This project provides a solid foundation for a Hearthstone game engine with:
+This project provides a solid foundation for Hearthstone core with:

 - Modern TypeScript architecture
 - Comprehensive testing